earloc/Sample.AutoMapper.EnumValidation/readme.md

 The steps involved are
-1. enable validation of your AutoMapper-Configuration
+1. enable validation of your AutoMapper-configuration
 2. use AutoMapper custom-validation to discover missing type maps
 3. add and configure missing type-maps
 4. ensure maps are valid
 5. adapt changes in enums, or mapping logic (whatever best fits)
-    > this can be cumbersome and needs extra attention, depending on the issues dsicovered by this approach
+    > this can be cumbersome and needs extra attention, depending on the issues discovered by this approach
 6. rinse and repeat
 > Examples below use xUnit.
 Use whatever you might have at hands.